-In terms of intranet implementation, the results of the intranet needs analysis should be used to “paint a picture” of the current problems, the urgency of change, and how the issues can be resolved.
+In terms of intranet implementation, the results of the intranet needs analysis should be used to paint a picture of current problems, the urgency to change, and how the issues can be resolved.

 This is a more personal approach, so the results should also be personal, involving direct quotes or examples from staff members.
 A concrete plan for an intranet solution strategy should be offered based on these findings, and it should address the specific business benefits that it will deliver.

 Tips on selecting an intranet tool

 - Gather as much data as possible and analyze for actionable outcomes.

 - Figure out your goals, both abstract and concrete.

 - Consult your leadership team and an intranet expert.